pranayaryal/daily-diary/_posts/2017-02-26-decisiontree.md

 ---

 This dataset is from scikit-learn library of python.
 I have used Decision Tree Regressor to decide on the home price.
 The various features in the dataset used to predict price are:

-1. CRIM     per capita crime rate by town\n
+1. CRIM     per capita crime rate by town
 2. ZN       proportion of residential land zoned for lots over 25,000 sq.ft.
 3. INDUS    proportion of non-retail business acres per town
 4. CHAS     Charles River dummy variable (= 1 if tract bounds river; 0 otherwise)